KumkumPandey/All-Language-Translator/README.md

 text

-Visit: (http://localhost:8080/) to view the app in your browser.
+Visit: (all-language-translator.netlify.app) to view the app in your browser.

 ---